-So slow down, seize the moment, and apply these five principles to inspire their self-motivation.
+So slow down, seize the moment, and apply these six principles to inspire their self-motivation.
 And if your kids are older, don’t despair, we can still make some adjustments that will “light their fire” of motivation.

 Sadly, all too often, we unwittingly squash a child’s natural curiosity and independence because, frankly, we can get tired of or overwhelmed by the myriads of questions they ask and the additional time it takes to let them be independent.
 For example, we all know it takes more time to let them do chores, get dressed, or do a task all-by-themselves.